cbourde/4483-project/README.md

 	- Stable: View and upgrade your inventory
 - Persistent storage between screens - sounds lame but was actually pretty hard to get working in a multi-page browser-based game without needing a database
 	- This is why our game needs a server instead of being able to just open an HTML file - local storage in the browser doesn't work when not accessing an actual website

+## Misc
+- All art was generated using Midjourney AI, modified in photoshop.